 Stress can stop your periods – here’s how!

-Did you know that stress is one of the major reasons behind missed periods?
+Did you know that stress is one of the major reasons behind missing periods?

 Stress can cause many physical effects such as headaches, upset tummies, chest pain and insomnia.
 It can also have a big impact on how your cycle functions.
 Your monthly cycle is regulated by a particular set of hormones.
 If the balance is upset by something like stress, then it can interfere with your period.